How To Get Rid of Head Lice – Fast!

 Directions For Treating Your Child’s Head:

 - Douse your child’s hair in the Listerine until it is completely saturated and then put on the shower cap so that the cap forms a tight seal.
 Keep this on for at least an hour.
-I let my kids watch a movie with their caps on and then removed it when the movie was over.
-There were dead lice all over the inside of the bag!
+You can let your kids watch a movie with their caps on and then removed it when the movie is over.
+They will be dead lice all over the inside of the bag!
 Yuck but YAY!

 - Rinse your child’s head and then apply white vinegar to your child’s entire scalp.
 Put the shower cap back on and make sure the seal is tight.
 (You probably want to rinse the cap first to get the dead bugs off.
 Did I mention yuck?)
 Again let this stay for at least an hour.

 - Use a “lice remover comb” to comb through the hair.
 If you don’t have a comb and don’t have time to order one, then use tweezers.
 Start at the top of the scalp & work your way down.
 Keep a towel handy, you’ll need it to wipe off the comb often.
-I go through all parts of the hair at least 3 times or until I can comb through without getting any bugs or eggs.
+Go through all parts of the hair at least 3 times or until you can comb through without getting any bugs or eggs.

 - Shampoo hair as normal, I like the clarifying shampoo because it helps to get everything off the hair but any shampoo will do.